Spraying Too Much: Understanding the biology of the red headed flea beetle to inform IPM in nursery crops

 Project outcomes:

 Participating growers have witnessed, firsthand, how field scouting could contribute on improving the timing for deploying control tactics.
 Our data from Obj.
-1 has been used by these growers as part of their decision making process before control tactics were implemented.
+1 has been used by participating growers as part of their decision making process before control tactics were implemented.
+Field testing attracts (Obj.
+2) could result in an additional control tactic for this pest.
+Based on our results, the PEA alcohol was not a good candidate for a semiochemical of the red-headed flea beetle under nursery conditions.

 Information collected from our non-choice and cage studies (Obj.
-3) has increased the knowledge on the biology of RHFB.
+3) has increased the knowledge on the biology of this key pest.
 This project documented the feeding potential of this pest under controlled conditions.
-Clearly, a lack of management for the RHFB will result in significant losses for affected growers.
-Additional information on the biology of this pest, collected by upcoming experiments in this project, aims to strength the IPM program for ornamentals, ultimately reducing insecticide use, and by promoting the sustainability of the nursery sector.
+Clearly, a lack of management for this beetle will result in significant losses for affected growers.
+Information on the biology of this pest, collected from experiments in this project, aimed to strength the IPM program for ornamentals, ultimately reducing insecticide use, and by promoting the sustainability of the nursery industry.

 Knowledge Gained:

 By conducting these trials, Ms. Lane gained research experience.
-Setting up field trials and greenhouse trials, troubleshooting designs, and collaborating with growers has been a valuable experience and has allowed for growth as a researcher.
-Conducting in-field scouting has also provided experience in learning and developing techniques.
+Setting up field trials and greenhouse trials, troubleshooting designs, and collaborating with growers has been a valuable experience and has allowed for growth as researchers.
+Conducting in-field scouting has also provided experience in learning and developing insect monitoring techniques.

-PI was also able to learn new aspects of the biology of this devastating pest.
-Scouting and biology data will inform suggestions on improving the management of the RHFB under open-field nursery conditions.
+The PI was also able to learn new aspects of the biology of this devastating pest.
+Scouting and biology data will inform suggestions on improving the management of the red-headed flea beetle under open-field nursery conditions.

 Information Products